Skip To Main Content

 These projects are part of RCSD’s broader effort to reduce energy costs, support environmental sustainability, and protect school resources and local taxpayers over time.
 Solar canopies installed at school sites will generate renewable electricity while also creating shaded outdoor spaces for students, staff, and families.

-The total cost of the Phase 2 solar project is estimated at $15.26 million, funded through a combination of Measure T bond proceeds and state School Facility Program (SFP) funds, including reimbursements generated from prior eligible facility projects.
+The total cost of the Phase 2 solar project is estimated at $14.7 million, funded through a combination of Measure T bond proceeds and state School Facility Program (SFP) funds, including reimbursements generated from prior eligible facility projects.
+Additionally, the district will receive a $3.75 million reimbursement from the Investment Tax Credit (ITC), thanks to the Inflation Reduction Act.
+This financial support will result in a net project cost of $10.9 million, ensuring that the district benefits both environmentally and economically.

 Earlier Phase 1 sites — Adelante Selby Spanish Immersion School, Clifford School, Roosevelt School, and the RCSD District Office — already have solar systems installed and operating.